 - Just like most other states, New Jersey has its share of funny state laws.
 One of these laws says that you can’t buy ice cream unless you have a doctor’s note!

-- Person holding an ice cream cup.
+- Colorful ice cream cups.

 A fun fact about the American states is that all of them have funny laws.
 The thing is: these laws weren’t meant to be funny when they were first created, they were simply meant to help maintain society in control.
 The Garden State is no different, and here are 5 funny laws in New Jersey!